UmbrellaCrow612/code-handbook/README.md

 ## Material generation propmts idea

 ```
-Give me a compressive learning guide for TOPIC
+I want to make learning materials for TOPIC, give me a list of topics i should cover
 ```

 For a single topic